ANALYSIS | Why Ottawa's LRT inquiry holds lessons for Metrolinx and the GTA | CBC News

 Why Ottawa's LRT inquiry holds lessons for Metrolinx and the GTA

-Metrolinx has used the same P3 model, many of the same advisers, companies, trains
+Metrolinx has used same funding model, many of the same advisers, companies, trains

 If you think last week's scathing public inquiry report into Ottawa's light rail system is just for locals to brood over, think again.

-Many of the findings in commissioner Justice William Hourigan's report raise questions about transit projects under construction in the Greater Toronto Area — projects that borrowed integral elements from the Confederation Line before they were proven or tested.
+Many of the findings in commissioner Justice William Hourigan's report raise questions about light rail transit (LRT) projects under construction in the Greater Toronto Area — projects that borrowed integral elements from the Confederation Line before they were proven or tested.

 As the former treasurer for the City of Ottawa agreed during her testimony last spring, Ottawa's $2.1-billion Confederation Line was the guinea pig for LRT in Ontario.

-Provincial transit agency Metrolinx then went with the same public-private partnership model, or P3, for several of its own LRT projects in the Toronto area.
+Provincial transit agency Metrolinx then went with the same public-private partnership funding model for several of its own LRT projects in the Toronto area.

-In many cases, Metrolinx chose the same advisers, contract language, companies, and trains that ended up contributing to Ottawa's problem-plagued system, which opened in September 2019 more than a year behind schedule.
+In many cases, Metrolinx chose the same advisers, contract language, companies, and trains that ended up contributing to Ottawa's problem-plagued system, which opened more than a year behind schedule in September 2019.

 For Ottawa residents, that means déja vu when they see recent headlines about Metrolinx's $5.8-billion Eglinton Crosstown project — a 19-kilometre line LRT cutting east-west through Toronto — blowing past deadlines amid a lack of transparency.